Some journal entries from last fall before a show

 At least I know these things:

 3. There is freedom within constraints, or self imposed rules, especially when the rules are flexible and can change and evolve.
+I feel this for myself and my child, we need to have rhythms and constraints to thrive within.

 4. Empty space and doing nothing allows for more interesting things to happen.
-Dont forget to meditate, ideas bubble up AND-
+Don’t forget to meditate, ideas bubble up AND-

 5. it creates this emotional buffer that’s a thousand times better than, say, coffee, when bad things happen.